May 6-8, 2022

-- 11:00am: The ’49er Days Parade begins through main street with more pack strings than any parade in the state, plenty of horses, floats, a band or two, crusty mountain men, old-time vehicles and much more.
-It is free to join the parade!
+- 11:00am: The ’49er Days Parade begins through main street with more pack strings than any parade in the state, plenty of horses, floats, a band, crusty mountain men, old-time vehicles and much more.
+It is free to join and view the parade!

 Sunday, May 9

 - 8:00am -10:00am: Mother’s Day cowboy breakfast in Mack Lloyd Park, cost $10